UniFormal/uniformal.github.io/doc/setup/index.md

 #### Binary Disribution

 A list of releases can be found on the [GitHub Releases page](https://github.com/UniFormal/MMT/releases/).
-The newest release is at the top of the list.
+The newest binary can be downloaded by clicking the top most item on the list.

 To keep up-to-date, you can [subscribe to the Atom Feed](https://github.com/Uniformal/MMT/releases.atom).